 Oklahoma History Center

-The past comes alive at the Oklahoma History Center, the state's museum of history.
+Located on 18 acres across from the Oklahoma State Capitol, the past comes alive at the Oklahoma History Center.
+As the state's museum of history.
 This Smithsonian-quality museum highlights the many people and stories that make Oklahoma truly unique.
 From oil and gas to aviation, the Dust Bowl to space exploration, tornadoes to the Land Run and Native American Indians to Route 66, there’s a compelling story around every corner.

 With four permanent galleries and a special exhibits hall, guests can explore more than 200 hands-on interactives and 50 subjects that tell the stories of Oklahoma and its people.
-The center has something for everyone, with special events that appeal to all ages.
+The 215,000 square-foot learning center includes five galleries and a Research Center, with special events that appeal to all ages.
 From Civil War Day to Rockabilly concerts, there is always something going on at the Oklahoma History Center.

-After visiting the center's galleries, enjoy lunch at the Winnie Mae Café on the third floor.
+After visiting the center's galleries, enjoy lunch at the Farmstead Cafe on the third floor.
 Be sure to visit the gift shop, stocked with items from local artists, educational games, souvenirs and much more.
 Those working on family genealogy will also want to stop by the extensive research library and archives on site.